-We are delight to be able to provide an Autumn Ballet School holiday option for all students from any ballet/dance school, aged 8 and/or Grade 2 and above, to attend a week long programme during the first week of the April School holidays (19th to 23rd April).
+We are delighted to be able to provide an Autumn Ballet School holiday option for all students from any ballet/dance school, aged 8 and/or Grade 2 and above, to attend a weeklong programme during the second week of the April School holidays (15th to 19th April).

 - Optional RAD syllabus classes – Grade 5 to Advanced 2 – (depending on numbers)

 - Limited number of private 30min lessons will be available with the Classical and RAD Tutors